MrKelpy/GVM/README.md

 # GVM: Automatic Mapping Manager

-This repository introduces GVM (General Value Mapping), a powerful tool designed to simplify managing mapped values across your project files.
+This repository introduces the GVM (General Value Mapper), a powerful tool designed to simplify managing mapped values across your project files.
 With GVM, you can effortlessly automate replacements and transformations, saving you time and effort.

 ## Installation & Usage
 Using GVM is very simple.
 Download the GVM Installer through the [releases page](https://github.com/MrKelpy/GVM/releases) and run it.
 Afterwards.: